LiveMethod/react-motion-PIN-validator/README.md

 Try some wrong PINs to see the error states.

-Correct PIN is 1234
+Correct pin matches card image (9017).

 ##TODO:
-* status text under pin numbers
-* spinners during check
-* hover / down states for keyboard buttons
-* lockout after too many failed attempts
-* success transition
+* success transition to other screen?